mjl-/vijs/readme.txt

 In vi/vim, the cursor is typically "on" a character.
 With a textarea, it is shown between characters.
-The position at the end of the line, after the last character, before the newline, is not normally a separate position in vi. vi.js lets you navigate to these positions, which changes how some move keys work.
+The position at the end of the line, after the last character, before the newline, is not normally a separate position in vi. vi.js lets you navigate to these positions, which changes how some motion keys work.

 Access to the clipboard is only explicitly with the "y" and "p" keys.
 Commands that remove/replace text don't change the clipboard.